srk810/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_04-connect-iot-device-to-azure.md

 ### Exercise 3: Create and Test a Simulated Device (C#)

+The Azure IoT Device SDKs enable you to build apps that run on your IoT devices using the device client.
+Tools in the SDK will help you to establish secure connections as well as packaging messages and implementing communication with your IoT hub.
+The device SDK will also help you to receive messages, job, method, or device twin updates from your IoT hub.

-In this exercise you will create a simulated device written in C# to connect to Azure IoT Hub using the Device ID and Shared Access Key created in the previous exercise.
-You will then test the device and ensure that IoT Hub is receiving telemetry from the device as expected.
+In this exercise, you will create a simulated device application using Visual Studio Code and the Azure IoT Device SDKs.
+You will connect your device to Azure IoT Hub using the Device ID and Shared Access Key (Primary Connection String) that you created in the previous exercise.
+You will then test your secured device connection and communication to ensure that IoT Hub is receiving the simulated temperature and humidity values from your device as expected.

+> **Note**: You will be writing your simulated device code using the C# programming language, but don't worry if you are more accustomed to another programming language or if your programming skills are a bit rusty, the instructions will be easy to follow.
+The important thing is for you to recognize how the IoT Device SDK is implemented in code (which is also explained in detail).

 #### Task 1: Create the initial project

+1. Open a new command-line / terminal window.

+    For example, you can use the Windows **Command Prompt** command-line application.

-1. Open a command prompt and navigate to the location where you wish to create the simulated device application.
+1. Navigate to the folder location where you want to create your simulated device application.

+    The root folder location is not critical, but something easy to find with a short folder path amy be helpful.

 1. At the command prompt, to create a directory named "CaveDevice" and change the current directory to that directory, enter the following commands: